Five teams awarded at the Ideas Pitch 2023 at the "Digital Innovation Hub Photonics" (DIHP)

-The Laser-Flow project was awarded a novel high-throughput technique for diagnosing and monitoring single-cell changes in liquid biopsies.
+The Laser-Flow aims to develop a novel high-throughput technique for diagnosing and monitoring single-cell changes in liquid biopsies.

 - CompCam | Dr. Günter Weber, Dr. Uwe Spillmann and Wilko Middents (Helmholtz Institute Jena)

-The CompCam team presented a feasibility analysis of novel X-ray imaging based on the Compton effect.
+The CompCam team would like to conduct a feasibility analysis of novel X-ray imaging based on the Compton effect.

-With SustainIR a new method was developed to enable fast and fully automated on-site analysis by means of spectroscopy in the mid-infrared range (dispersive spectroscopy).
+With SustainIR a new method is going to be developed to enable fast and fully automated on-site analysis by means of spectroscopy in the mid-infrared range (dispersive spectroscopy).